Food Sensitivity Testing

 “This is the best I have felt in a long time.
 This program [MRT-LEAP food sensitivities program] has changed my life.
 I went from having to drag myself through the day to being energetic, alert and feeling wonderful over-all.”

-Click HERE to download a sample test result
+Curious to see what that looks like?
+Click HERE to download a sample test result.

 “I don’t miss the way I was eating [before food sensitivity program].
 I’m feeling awesome.
 It’s been so easy.
 Now I see the giant light at the end of the tunnel.”

 Food sensitivity testing is included in my full VIP, 4-month coaching program Eat to Thrive.
 Here’s more information on what to expect and a timeline.
 If you would like to see if this is a good fit for you, the best step to take is to schedule a complimentary call with me here.

 - Initial assessment consultation: full medical, nutrition, and lifestyle assessment, discussing symptoms survey and past dietary modifications and therapies.
 We will ensure you’re a right fit for the program.
 Might also include a plan prior to testing or receiving the results when applicable.

 - MRT food sensitivity test: testing your reaction to 120 foods and 30 food chemicals (both natural and synthetic).
 It’s a simple blood draw that requires a special kit.
 If you’re coming to our office in Herndon for your initial consultation, we will provide the kit and instructions on where to get the blood drawn.
 If we’re working virtually, we’ll mail you a kit and help you find a lab close to you.
 You can download a sample result to see what foods are being tested.
 You don’t need to be fasting.
 Your follow-up appointment to go over your results will be scheduled 10-14 days after you complete the blood draw.